-In working with IFS, clients will hear the term, and may experience states of what is called Self or Self energy.
+In working with IFS, clients will hear the term, and may experience states of what is called Self or Self energy (similar to the term 'essence' or 'being' or 'wiser self' or 'higher self' or 'oneness').
 In IFS, Self is seen as a state of being that all humans are at their core, although sometimes, parts get activated in a way that can make it hard to get the sense of Self that is there.
-When in a state of what IFS practitioners call Self energy, a person may feel calm, curious, confident, compassionate, courageous, patient, loving, clear, creative, and more.
+When in a state of what IFS practitioners call Self, a person may feel calm, curious, confident, compassionate, courageous, patient, loving, clear, creative, and light.

 At Valhalla Therapy you can choose to work online on a secure platform or in-person in the Nelson BC counselling office.
 Choosing what works for you depends upon a variety of factors: your location, availability, comfort, technological support, and personal preferences.
 To discuss what works best for you, contact Valhalla Therapy for a free consult.